 The colon is active even when it doesn’t contain undigested food that has reached it from the small intestine.
 The lining of both the small and the large intestine is continually being renewed.
 The complete replacement of the lining takes approximately four to six days.
 The reported times vary considerably.
 In addition, the large intestine contains a large and active population of living bacteria.
 Many of these bacteria help us in some way.
 Some species are harmful, but they are usually much less numerous than the helpful ones.

 Though most bacteria in our intestine appear to be helpful for us, even “good” bacteria can produce irritating chemicals as well as beneficial ones.
 It’s important that the intestine has a way to monitor and neutralize these chemicals.
 Fortunately, it does.
 One method is via the action of a protein known as AHR.

 The Aryl Hydrocarbon Receptor or AHR

 The presence of indole-3-carbinol in the digestive tract stimulates the activity of the aryl hydrocarbon receptor, or AHR (sometimes abbreviated as AhR).
-The protein is found in the cytoplasm of both intestinal epithelial cells and cells from the immune system in the intestine.
+The receptor is a protein and is found in the cytoplasm of both intestinal epithelial cells and cells from the immune system in the intestine.
 It’s also found in the cells of other barriers between the body and the outside environment, including those in the skin and the lungs.

 AHR binds to a range of chemicals, including ones produced by intestinal bacteria as well as a derivative of indole-3-carbinol.
 This derivative is formed when I3C reacts with hydrochloric acid from the stomach.
 The binding is required in order to activate the protein and is a reversible process.
 The "ligand", or the atom or molecule that joins to the receptor, later separates.